-functionality.
-By convention, the stack pointer is register 13 and noted as (SP)-although there is nothing special about this register other than this convention.
+In each register set, the Program Counter (PC) is register 15, whereas the status register (SR) or condition code register (CC) is register 14.
+All other registers are identical in their hardware functionality.1 By convention, the stack pointer is register 13 and noted as (SP).
+Beyond this convention, word accesses to offsets of the stack pointer are compressed when using the CIS instruction set.
 Also by convention, if the compiler needs a frame pointer it will be placed into register 12, and may be abbreviated by FP.
 Finally, by convention, R0 will hold a subroutine's return address, sometimes called the link register (LR).